 Automated Rules – Make account changes automatically using conditional settings.
 Change your ad status, budget, bids, and more.

 Recommendations – These suggestions to improve your campaigns automatically analyze performance and derive insights for you.

 The list will continue to grow.
 The options your business should choose depend on your niche, strategy, and many other factors.
 Businesses that take full advantage of Google’s automation features are well positioned to optimize performance in 2019.

 Solutions Beyond AdWords

-Google is making strong efforts to encourage automation as a default setting across the platform, but, as more businesses begin to employ these features in 2019, it will be more difficult to stay ahead of the competition.
+Google is encouraging automation as a default setting across the platform.
+However, as more businesses employ these features, it will become more difficult to stay ahead of the competition.
 What many advertisers don’t realize is that there are various automation technologies beyond what Google Ads has to offer.
 These unique solutions make it possible to better optimize ad creation, targeting, bidding and a whole lot more.